 Download our "Rules & Expectations" information sheet to get a quick overview of what we require in the studio.

 Learning to tie the belt can be a challenge.
 Here’s a couple of videos to help.

 For further information, please read our "Frequently Asked Questions".

 Our purpose is to build a better community by offering intelligent, comprehensive martial arts training to develop stronger minds and bodies.
-We ask that participants and/or their parents support our program using the following donation scale as a guide.
+As a non-profit, we offer all this as a gift to the community.
+We ask for a suggested donation of $30/month.

 How may donations to MSMAP be “tax-deductible”?

-MSMAP is an organization making a charitable contribution to the community ultimately helping our community become a better place.
+MSMAP is an organization making a charitable contribution to the community.
+Ultimately, MSMAP is about helping our community become a better place.

-This isn’t us just giving out empty talk.
-MSMAP is recognized by the Internal Revenue Service (IRS) and the State of California as a charitable organization under Section 501(c)(3) of the U.S. tax code (FEIN: 27-1470306).
+This isn’t empty talk.
+MSMAP is recognized by both the Internal Revenue Service (IRS) and the State of California as a charitable organization under Section 501(c)(3) of the U.S. tax code .
 This IRS recognition makes contributions to public charities such as MSMAP an attractive strategy for reducing taxes because contributions to MSMAP may be tax-deductible.
 This is correct: donations to MSMAP may be deducted from your tax returns for that tax year depending upon your personal tax situation.

-Additionally, MSMAP is a registered charity with the California Attorney General’s office (Reg.
-No: CT0200211).
+Additionally, MSMAP is a registered charity with the California Attorney General’s office.

-Bottom line: MSMAP isn’t a for-profit business, and it certainly isn’t collecting money to put into someone’s pocket so they get rich.
+Bottom line: MSMAP isn’t a for-profit business, and it certainly isn’t collecting money to put into someone’s pocket so they get rich and drive fancy cars.
 MSMAP puts its money to use fulfilling it’s exempt purpose: helping improve our community one child at a time.